maximvdberg/reasamplomatic-multi/README.md

  The script is powered by the excellent [reapy](https://github.com/RomeoDespres/reapy), and uses [tkinter](https://docs.python.org/3/library/tkinter.html) for the GUI.

  You might also be interested in [MPL's ReaSamplomatic5000 manager](https://forums.cockos.com/showthread.php?t=207972), which is similar but focuses mainly on single-note (drum) samples.
 Definitely check out his useful [ReaSamplomatic5000 scripts](https://github.com/MichaelPilyavskiy/ReaScripts) too!
+The `mpl_Export selected items to RS5k instances on selected track` scripts are especially useful together with this script.

 ## Contents